Naval Support Activity Crane · Indiana · Near-corridor

 Naval Support Activity Crane sits inside a federally designated Sentinel Landscape — a Department of War / USDA / Department of the Interior partnership that aligns military readiness, working-lands conservation, and natural-resource protection on the same geography.

-Designation makes this installation eligible to host RARI-funded recreation projects (the NPS-administered Readiness and Recreation Initiative) without satisfying the REPI-POA requirement — a direct funding pathway for Lewis & Clark 360 capture at this corridor.
+Designation makes this installation eligible to host RARI-funded recreation projects (the NPS-administered Readiness and Recreation Initiative) without satisfying the REPI-POA requirement — a direct funding pathway for protecting and documenting this corridor.

 Hosted 360° portal